davidm19/VimNotes/README.md

     N        Cycle through iterations of pattern backwards

     :s/foo/bar/g
+             Change the first instance of 'foo' to 'bar' :s/foo/bar/g
              Change each 'foo' to 'bar' in the current line :%s/foo/bar/g
              Change each 'foo' to 'bar' in all the lines